nstilt1/Plugin-Licensor-JUCE-Auth/README.md

 C++ client side library for verifying license codes with Plugin Licensor

 # This needs testing
+This branch has code that was originally copied from JUCE's Traktion Marketplace Status, but it doesn't work.
+The next test will be to implement the header file I made by using a structure similar to the `OnlineUnlockStatusTutorial_02.h`

 The `getStateAndSaveState` code might not be required, but I don't know for sure.
 I don't even know if it needs to be implemented.